 We were lucky enough to run into a church volunteer doing repairs and he allowed us to go inside the church.
 The interior is still in its original condition.
 I allowed myself to imagine the sermons of the 19th century with a preacher placing the fear of God into his parishioners with talk of fire and brimstone.

 The church was new when Bonwick visited.
 On September 5, 1855, The Argus ran an article from the Belfast Gazette.
-It was reporting the laying of the foundation stone for the Wesleyan church on August 21.
-Many townspeople gathered for the occasion, with the Reverend Hart beginning proceedings with prayer, scripture reading and song.
-The ceremony then proceeded to a laying of a time capsule.
-This honour was given to William Witton a long-term resident of the colony.
+It reported the laying of the foundation stone for the Wesleyan church on August 21.
+Many townspeople gathered for the occasion, with the Reverend Hart beginning proceedings with prayer, scripture reading, and song.
+The ceremony then proceeded to the laying of a time capsule.
+That honour was given to William Witton a long-term resident of the colony.
 Witton was about 45 at the time and had been a builder in Melbourne before taking up the life of a grazier in the Western District.
 His obituary credits him as the builder of the first Melbourne offices of the Bank of Australasia and for being one of the driving forces behind the foundation of Wesleyan churches throughout the colony.

 Next time I visit the church I am going to look for the foundation stone, and hopefully get some better photos!
-The church is now classified by the National Trust, who describe it as “one of Port Fairy’s finest buildings”.
+The church is now classified by the National Trust, which describes it as “one of Port Fairy’s finest buildings”.
 I would have to agree with them.